PaloAltoNetworks/prisma-cloud-docs/README.md

 Each source file holds one "article", which is rendered as a single page on the doc site.

 Source for the Administrator's Guide uses conditional content to target either Compute Edition (self-hosted) or Enterprise Edition (SaaS).
-Content that only applies to one or the other is fenced with AsciiDoctor's `ifdef` and `endif` directves.
+Content that only applies to one or the other is fenced with AsciiDoctor's `ifdef` and `endif` directives.

 For Compute Edition-specific content: